Northern Ireland's electricity network to get £3bn upgrade

 NIE Networks said the investment would help its 910,000 customers connect to low-carbon technologies like electric cars, solar panels and heat pumps.

-But it will mean an additional cost to customers of about £10 a year.
+But it will mean an additional cost to customers of about £10 to £20 a year.

 NIE Networks owns the network of lines, poles and substations that takes electricity from power stations to homes and businesses.